Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Results

 \subsection{Out-of-Domain Results}

 Table \ref{tab:OOD_exp_500} presents the out-of-domain results of all methods.
 We directly employ the model checkpoints selected for FOLIO and LogicAsker testing, reporting the higher accuracy of the two.
 Models fine-tuned using our proposed approach demonstrate increased accuracy compared to process-DPO in most instances, with the exception of Llama on PHEMEPlus.
+The accuracy on RECV Vitamin C is increased by about 28\% with Qwen and 4\% with Llama.
+The improvement RECV Climate Fever is 21\% with Qwen and 2\% with Llama.
+On RECV PhemePlus, there is a 34\% gain with Qwen.
 This suggests that fine-tuning on trajectories with symbolic reasoning generally leads to improved transfer performance on claim verification datasets.
-Our test results align with the trends observed by \citet{dougrezlewis2025assessingreasoningcapabilitiesllms}, where PHEMEPlus exhibits the lowest accuracy, followed by Climate Fever and then Vitamin C. PHEMEPlus notably presents a more challenging setting for deductive reasoning, especially as it also contains several cases of abduction.
+Our test results align with the trends observed by \citet{dougrezlewis2025assessingreasoningcapabilitiesllms}, where PHEMEPlus exhibits the lowest accuracy, followed by Climate Fever and then Vitamin C. PHEMEPlus presents a more challenging setting, especially as it is collected from Twitter/X where there is more noise.

+We observe that the Qwen models fine-tuned with process-DPO on logical reasoning datasets show substantial degradations on these claim verification datasets (i.e., the first row for Qwen).
+However, the performance recovers when prompting with ReAct (i.e., the second row for Qwen).
+Such a phenomenon does not appear in Llama models and all the models fine-tuned with symbolic trajectories.
+The exact reason for this is not clear, but we found an anomaly in the generations of the Qwen models where they sometimes produce ``.imgur.com'' in the outputs for unknown reasons.